sahil87/myprofile/guides/docker.md

 sudo apt install -y docker-ce docker-ce-cli containerd.io
 ```

-## Make sure the partition holding /var/lib/docker has enough free space
+## Make sure the partition holding /var/lib/docker has enough free space and has suid permissions

-In the following steps:

-1. Replace `/mnt/file/docker` with the mount point of the partition the contains enough free space
+1. In the following steps replace `/mnt/file/docker` with the mount point of the partition the contains enough free space

 ```sh
 sudo service docker stop